NCBI-Hackathons/ATACFlow/README.md

 https://img.shields.io/badge/singularity-available-7E4C74.svg)

 ### Introduction
-NCBI-Hackathons/ATACFlow: This pipeline performs ATAC C Seq using Nextflow
+NCBI-Hackathons/ATACFlow: This pipeline performs ATAC Seq using Nextflow

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It comes with docker / singularity containers making installation trivial and results highly reproducible.